NelloKudo/WineSpritz/README.md

 ## Features

 - **Game-specific fixes**
-  - *Genshin Impact*: Fixes launch issues when network is enabled and resolves game hanging on exit.
+  - *A Certain Anime Game*: Fixes launch issues when network is enabled and resolves game hanging on exit.

 - **Quality of Life improvements**
   - Includes a selection of patches from [wine-pure-git](https://aur.archlinux.org/packages/wine-pure-git) for enhanced compatibility and smoother usage.